Carpel Tunnel Syndrome – Runner’s 10K Threshold

 5. Ice heat therapy– ice your wrists for 10 to 15 minutes once or twice in an hour.
 It helps in dealing with the pain as a result of pressure or swelling of the median nerve.
 It helps in treating the syndrome.

-6. Wearing a wrist braces at night also helps to relieve pressure and pain.
+6. Wearing a wrist brace at night also helps to relieve pressure and pain.

-7. Patients of the carpal tunnel syndrome are also advised to reduce their movement which may cause more pain.
+7. Patients with the carpal tunnel syndrome are also advised to reduce their movement which may cause more pain.
 Applying ice, using magnets, using acupuncture and good ways to deal with the pain.

 8. Maintaining a healthy diet is also a good way to deal with CTS.
 You should consider taking a lot of anti-inflammatory foods.
-These includes ingesting a lot of vegetables, foods rich in omega 3 , drinking lots of water, foods high in Vitamin B, and a lot of fresh juices.
+These include ingesting a lot of vegetables, foods rich in omega 3, drinking lots of water, foods high in Vitamin B, and a lot of fresh juices.

-9. Acupuncture– Acupuncture is a technique which was originally used by the Chinese people which involves the insertion of extremely small needles through your skin which targets specific organs of the body which helps in relieving pain as well as stress.
+9. Acupuncture– Acupuncture is a technique which was originally used by the Chinese people which involve the insertion of extremely small needles through your skin which targets specific organs of the body which helps in relieving pain as well as stress.
 It is mostly used after a medical diagnosis.
-It is believed acupuncture simulates the body to produce its own natural pain killers.
+It is believed acupuncture stimulates the body to produce its own natural painkillers.
 It does this by stimulating blood flow to the specific body parts.
 It is recommended that someone one undergoes several sessions of acupuncture for better results.
 It will help deal with the pain from CTS.